platformsh/platformsh-docs/CONTRIBUTING.md

 ## Commit messages

-To help understand why changes happened and not repeat work already done, we want to keep a meaningful history of changes to the project.
+To help understand why changes happened and not repeat work already done, the aim is to keep a meaningful history of changes to the project.
-This means we ask you to use meaningful commit messages (not just `Updated file.md`).
+This means you should use meaningful commit messages (not just `Updated file.md`).

-The pattern we use is:
+The pattern for the project is:

 ```txt
 :GITMOJI: Verb + action